ViklaSail/TasksAndAssignments/DataAnalytics1/AnalyticsProject.md

 * Select data source(s) to be used
 * Use Pandas and matplotlb or seaborn.

-## evaluation details OF THIS PART to be evalueated.
+## evaluation details OF THIS PART to be evalueated (apart from exam).
 * Jupyter document 70 % weight: need to tell "story of data" which is readable, clear and well structured.
 * Pipeline software 30 % weight:
 1. Need to have test part simulating data inflow